1. Build Applications

 }

-For a complete example about how to connect to a cluster through the Spring client, see Spring client examples.
+For a complete example of how to connect to a cluster in your Spring application, see Spring client examples.

 Previous